FAIR Local Search Guide

 Choose local inspection or specialist review deliberately

 Local inspection helps when condition, access, handling, or inventory documentation matters.
-Specialist review may be safer when valuation depends on artist, maker, market segment, provenance, or comparable-sale research.
+Specialist review may be safer when value depends on artist, maker, market segment, provenance, or comparable-sale research.

 • Prioritize local review for large objects, fragile handling, estate rooms, storage units, and deadline-sensitive files.